 Vacation is accrued by pay period based on the schedules above.
 Transitions from one amount of accrual to another are made in the pay period following the service anniversary.

 You must have prior management approval before taking any vacation time.
-If you are a line-employee working the 48/96 shift schedule, a request for vacation time of one or more shifts must be made at least 30 days in advance.
-If you are an administrative employee or a line-employee working the 24-hour shift schedule, a request for vacation time of 2 or more days must be made at least 30 days in advance.
-See the SOGs for additional information.
+If you are a line-employee working the 48/96 shift schedule, a request for vacation time should be made no less than 14 days in advance, unless coverage has been established prior to the request being made.
+If you are an administrative employee a request for vacation time of 2 or more days must be made at least 7 days in advance.
+See the SOPs for additional information.

-If you are a line-employee working the 48/96 shift schedule, you must take the vacation time in increments of 4 hours or more.
-If you are an administrative employee or a line-employee working the 24-hour shift schedule, you must take vacation time in increments of 2 hours or more.

 With prior management approval, you may take more vacation than you have accrued; however, if your employment terminates for any reason, you must immediately re-pay NFPD the amount of vacation time taken that exceeds your actual accrued vacation leave.

 You may carry over up to one year’s vacation from one calendar year to the next after you have completed your first year of employment.